-The arteries carry the blood from the heart to the tissues and the veins carry the blood from the tissues to the heart.
+The arteries carry the blood from the heart to the tissues, and the veins carry the blood from the tissues to the core.

-It is an abnormal connection of the vessels in the tissues that surround the brain or spinal cord in which one or more arteries are directly connected to one or more veins or venous spaces called paranasal sinuses .
+It is an abnormal connection of the vessels in the tissues surrounding the brain or spinal cord.
+One or more arteries are directly connected to veins or venous spaces called paranasal sinuses.

 In an arteriovenous fistula or DAVF (for its acronym in English), there is a direct connection between one or more arteries and veins or paranasal sinuses that gives rise to many problems.

-Arteriovenous fistulas differ from arteriovenous malformations in that the latter are located within the tissue of the brain or spinal cord, but the former are found in the lining of the brain or spinal cord, such as the dura mater or the arachnoid.
+Arteriovenous fistulas differ from arteriovenous malformations in that the latter is located within the tissue of the brain or spinal cord.
+Still, the former is found in the brain or spinal cord linings, such as the dura mater or the arachnoid.

-The most serious problem associated with arteriovenous fistulas is that they transfer arterial blood of high pressure to the veins or the venous sinuses that drain the blood of the brain or the spinal cord.
-This results in an increase in the pressure of the venous system around the brain or spinal cord.
+The most severe problem associated with arteriovenous fistulas is that they transfer high-pressure arterial blood to the veins of the venous sinuses that drain the blood of the brain or the spinal cord.
+This increases the pressure of the venous system around the brain or spinal cord.

 Types of arteriovenous fistula

 There are two main types of arteriovenous fistulas:

 Dural arteriovenous fistulas and carotid-cavernous fistulas are acquired lesions, meaning that patients are not born with them but develop them later in life.
 They can result from infection or traumatic injuries, but most develop without specific precipitating events.

 Patients with dural arteriovenous fistula usually present a thud in an ear that follows the heartbeat, called a murmur.